 A prize competition for American vehicles called the DARPA Robotics Challenge presented various solutions to complex human problems that could be solved with the aid of robots.
 The tasks included driving alone, where robots fared really well and came close to finishing the track.

 Robots have also tried to penetrate human content creation.
 In 2012, BBC tackled the subjects of robots being able to produce poetry and novels.
 They were fairly successful, though they have never won any Booker prize.
-Authors then contend that artificial intelligence that aim to mimic human creativity cannot really make headway in a world where imagination trump analytics.
+Authors then contend that artificial intelligence that aims to mimic human creativity cannot really make headway in a world where imagination trump analytics.

 “You might find a lot of regurgitated platitudes but I can’t imagine a piece of software being capable of producing something that would stop you in your tracks.
 Not until we get truly intelligent computers,” said Alastair Reynolds, a science fiction author.